UCSF Urology Sub-internship Information

 Overview

-The Urology Centered on Representation and Equity (UroCORE) Scholarship Program for Visiting Students was established to encourage fourth year medical students (MD and DO candidates) from diverse and underrepresented backgrounds to apply for a four-week clinical elective (sub-internship) rotation within the UCSF Department of Urology.
+The Collins Scholarship Program for Visiting Students was established to encourage fourth year medical students (MD and DO candidates) from diverse and underrepresented backgrounds to apply for a four-week clinical elective (sub-internship) rotation within the UCSF Department of Urology.

 Students will participate in didactics sessions and clinical rotations (clinic, procedure and operating room) in all of the subspecialty areas of urology.
-A unique part of the program is that students will be paired with a faculty member for weekly meetings centered around active mentorship (career planning, research development, interview skills, CV development, etc).
+This program will include 1 on 1 meetings with current UCSF Urology faculty that center on: career planning, research development, interview skills, and CV development.
 It is our goal to help prepare applicants for acceptance into an accredited urology residency program of their choice.
 We believe this to be a unique and important aspect of our program, in addition to the financial support the scholarship provides.

 Program Objectives